 In 2019, we reported our GHG and methane emissions to our management and board of directors.
-The commitment and oversight of our executives drive our actions to reduce and mitigate emissions and climate-related risks.
+The commitment and oversight of our executives and board of directors drive our actions to reduce and mitigate emissions and climate-related risks.
 We reported a climate-related risk discussion in our Form 10-K.

-We set a goal of reducing 100% of our pigging emissions by 2025.
+We set a goal of reducing our methane leak loss rate by 50%, to under 0.025%, and reducing our GHG intensity by 10% by 2025.
+We also endeavor to reach net zero Scope 1 carbon emissions by 2025.
 These goals will be achieved through the implementation of operational improvements, work practices, technologies, and through the purchase of carbon credits.

-In 2020, we plan to integrate climate-related risks into our existing risk management system and align our disclosures with the Task Force for Climate-related Financial Disclosures (TCFD) guidelines and the Sustainability Accounting Standards Board (SASB) framework.
+In 2020, we plan to integrate climate-related risks into our existing risk management system and align our disclosures with the Task Force for Climate-related Financial Disclosures (TCFD) guidelines and the Sustainability Accounting Standards Board (SASB) standards for the Oil and Gas Exploration and Production sector.